Spany/Smartphones/README.md

 The smartphones
 -----------------
 All started at 6th, February of 2015.
 Miguel Angel bought his first ubuntu phone.
 And he decide to create apps (e.g. uburrepos) but he decide to go a step further, and he start to create Smartphones design.
-First; he named his smartphones 'Mooky', but the Spanish translation it's "Tonto" then; he smartphones' name was 'uMooky' and, later; he thought in "Cromo" (chrome) and put the first letter of [u]buntu and change the final 'o' for the final letter of Span[y], and so he was born the name of uCromy.
+First; he named his smartphones 'Mooky', but the Spanish translation it's "Tonto" then; he smartphones' name was 'uMooky' and, later; he thought in "Cromo" (chrome) and put the first character of [u]buntu and change the final 'o' for the final letter of Span[y], and so he was born the name of uCromy.

 ****************************************************************
 * For view github's help, please, visit Spany/Smartphones/Help